Hi @ all!

 first things first: Thanks for the help here in the forum especially Sirnoname and leonpro!

-Thanks to the Motion Cancelling Tool "OpenVR Input" from Maxman666,
+Very much thanks to the Motion Cancelling Tool "OpenVR INput Emulator" from Maxman666,

 VR tracking and alignment works like a charme with the HTC Vive , VivePro, and Valve Index.

 Carrier launch and some Aerobatics with VR in DCS World:https://youtu.be/bPhuUdkOJoU

 Customer riding the Simulator (funny screams):https://drive.google.com/file/d/10k8d8W ... mungo/view

 First Vid of Belt-tension System (WIP)https://drive.google.com/open?id=1EjWV2 ...
 04WvdRZoSp